Popcorn (1991 film): Analysis

-Muir found the films-within-a-film to be more interesting than the frame story.
-He found them to be a realistic homage to the low-budget horror film of the 1950s and to the gimmicks of William Castle.
+Muir writes that the films-within-a-film in Popcorn serve as an homage to the low-budget horror films of the 1950s and to the gimmicks of William Castle.
 Mosquito has similarities to the films of Jack Arnold.
 Nuclear weapons testing has caused desert mosquitoes to grow into giant monsters, in a plot resembling Them!
 (1954) and The Deadly Mantis (1957).
 The film includes stock characters and situations, such as a dedicated lady scientist and the military insisting on using a nuclear weapon to annihilate the monster.
 The gimmick accompanying Mosquito is a life-sized version of the giant mosquito which slides down a rope above the heads of the film audience.
 This is a tribute to Emergo, the Castle-devised gimmick accompanying House on Haunted Hill (1959).
 The original gimmick featured a glowing skeleton sliding down a rope.
 The title of The Attack of the Amazing Electrified Man seems to be a homage to The Amazing Colossal Man (1957), while the visual style of this film is similar to the works of William Cameron Menzies.
 It includes influences from German Expressionism, with "exaggerated shadows and menacing low-angles".
 The accompanying gimmick, "Shock-o-Scope", seems to be a rename of Percepto, the electric gimmick which accompanied The Tingler (1959).
 The Stench is fashioned after Japanese films, imported and dubbed for the American market.
 Its accompanying gimmick is an obvious variation of Smell-O-Vision, the gimmick used in Scent of Mystery (1960).
-Stranger than them is the Possessor.
-It features extreme close-ups, and functions as a mix between a snuff film and a product of Psychedelia.
+Possessor features extreme close-ups, and functions as a mix between a snuff film and a product of psychedelia.
 Its protagonist Lanyard Gates has similarities to cult leader Charles Manson.

-The frame story is instead a rather typical slasher film.
+The frame story of Popcorn is that of a typical slasher film.
 The killer impersonates his victims through use of masks, and his goal is the performance of a snuff-show in front of a live audience.
 His motivation lies in a crime of the past which scarred him for life.
 Maggie serves as the final girl of the film, accompanied by a heroic boyfriend.
 As to the identity of the killer, the film employs a suitable red herring for misdirection.
 Muir observes, however, that the film does not use slasher films themselves as part of its self-reflecting depiction of the horror genre.
-The characters don't seem aware of the relevant tropes, nor do they seem aware of their presence in a slasher film-like situation, unlike their counterparts in Scream and I Know What You Did Last Summer (1997).
+The characters do not appear to be aware of the relevant tropes, nor do they seem aware of their presence in a slasher film-like situation, unlike their counterparts in Scream and I Know What You Did Last Summer (1997).